IGC2018 is pleased to be able to offer a three-hour workshop based on the work of Dr Brené Brown and her research on shame and vulnerability.

 Led by Bronwyn Burrowes, a Certified Daring Way™ Facilitator, it has specifically been designed for mental health and people-helping professionals, where participants can take part in both psycho-education and experiential process about the effects of shame.

-This workshop is free of charge but limited to 20 participants.
-To secure your place please email Andree Froude at email@example.com.
+This workshop is free of charge for conference delegates but limited to 20 participants.
+To secure your place please email Andree Froude at firstname.lastname@example.org.
+You must be registered to attend the conference on the day of the workshop (either a full registration or a single day registration for Tuesday, 13 February).
+Register for IGC 2018 here.

 The Daring Way™ is a highly experiential methodology which was designed for work with individuals, couples, families, work- teams and organisational leaders.
 It can be facilitated in clinical, educational and professional settings.
 The primary focus is on developing shame resilience skills and developing daily practises that transform the way we live, love, parent and lead.